 Acronis Backup for Windows Server has been released with new strategies geared towards virtual, cloud and server unification, the new version offers an outstanding range of new features, as well as hundreds of useful enhancements.

 Creating a backup task for your Windows server with Acronis is an easy task to perform.
-Here is a review of how to create a backup task using the Acronis Echo server backup software.
+Here is a review of how to create a backup task using the Acronis server backup software.

 Simply click on the Tasks button on the main interface to create and manage the backup jobs on your server.